-- 1 Click on an object created in Bezier Mode to show the points that make it up. - 2 Click the Home tab. - Move the pointer over one of the points in your object.
-The pointer changes to the Convert Points to Corner pointer $^{1}\!\!$ A . - 5 Click on the point.
-It now has no handles, and the sections of the line by it are straight. - 6 Click to adjust any other points that you want to change in your design. - 7 Right-click to deselect the function. - Edit Points is highlighted again.
+- 1 Click on an object created in Bezier Mode to show the points that make it up. - 2 Click the Home tab. - In the Convert Points 1/2 drop-down menu in the ribbon bar, select Convert Points to Corner A. Edit Points is no longer highlighted. - 4 Move the pointer over one of the points in your object.
+The pointer changes to the Convert Points to Corner pointer $b{\lambda}$ . - 5 Click on the point.
+It now has no handles, and the sections of the line by it are straight. - 6 Click to adjust any other points that you want to change in your design. - 7 Right-click to deselect the function. - Edit Points is highlighted again. - 8 If desired, click the Convert Points to Corner A again and repeat.
+For more information on how to adjust Bezier Lines, see "Edit a Bezier Line" on page 224.